Separation and Divorce: Spousal Support

 You can apply to LAO for a certificate to cover the cost of a lawyer to represent you for a certain number of hours.

-You may also be able to get certificates for other situations such as family violence, child protection, or complex family law cases.
+You may be able to get a certificate if your situation involves family violence, child protection, or complex family law issues.

 Faster certificates for victims of family violence